 A modern data and analytics-driven organization enable both centralized and decentralized work while creating a center for addressing critical competencies by ensuring the practices and collaborative insight creation.
 Harnessing the power of data and leveraging it to fill the competency gaps can restore the function of various departments within an organization to build a single networking system rather than working on various focal points.
-For instance, analytics, data management, data sciences, information stewardship, and information product management, to name a few are different branches in a business, yet networking these units can result in gaining a competitive advantage.
+For instance, analytics, data management, data sciences, information stewardship, and information product management, to name a few are different branches of a business, yet networking these units can result in gaining a competitive advantage.

 Being a data-driven organization is a team sport and requires collaboration and effective and ongoing training programs to tackle futuristic challenges in uncertain times.
 And we hope this article has helped you in understanding the primary steps to transform a business into an intelligence business.
 If you resonate with our article and want to know more, connect with us.